Steering Wheel Turns By Itself While Driving (9 Common Reasons)

 The air can enter the steering system through hoses and a steering fluid reservoir.
 If the reservoir is clogged up or it is empty at some point, it will suck a ton of air.

 To bleed the air out of the steering system, you need to lift the wheels of the car off the ground and turn the steering wheel lock to lock around 20 times before you start the car, and check the fluid reservoir for any air bubbles.
-Also, after you start the car, turn the steering wheel lock to lock several times.
-This will pressurize the system and bleed out the air.

 9. Low Tire Pressure